egorsoroka8/saucelabs/README.md

 ## 🐳 Docker

-You can run this tests by docker as well.
-By default report will be hosted on port 3030, but you can change it in Makefile run command and package.json (allure:report, allure:open) files.
+You can run this tests using docker as well.
+By default report will be hosted on port 3030, but you can change it in Makefile (run command) and package.json (allure:report, allure:open) files.

 1. Clone this repository to your local machine.
 ```bash